0xmetaschool/CustomerSupportGPT/README.md

 # CustomerSupportGPT
 CustomerSupportGPT is a developer template for building AI-powered chat support systems.
 It helps businesses provide instant, accurate, and personalized support to their customers 24/7.
 Whether it's answering FAQs, troubleshooting issues, or guiding customers through complex processes, CustomerSupportGPT is here to assist.

-Built with Next.js and styled with Tailwind CSS, this application offers a seamless user experience with real-time chat support.

 ## Live Demo